 This piece was probably made in the in the late 1960's or early 1970's; while Lake was artistic director at Ekenäs.
 The vase is a perfect size for displaying on a shelf or in a cabinet.
-It is 2.5" x 3" x 4.75", and it weighs 1 pound.
+It is about 3.5" in diameter and 6" tall, and it weighs 1.5 pounds.

 Ekenäs glass mill was founded in 1917.
 It was bought after a bankruptcy in 1922 by Sven Westberg (1883-1962), who held it until 1962.
 Thereafter, it was run by members of the Tell family, until it was sold in 1976.
 Greta Runeborg-Tell and John-Orwar Lake were artistic leaders at the glass mill from 1942-1952 and 1953-1976, respectively.
 Other designers were Edvin Ollers 1946-1947, Astrid Rietz in the 1940s, and Michael Bang from 1966-1988. [wikipedia]

 Buyers are responsible for any customs and import taxes that may apply.
 I'm not responsible for delays due to customs.

 Just contact me within: 14 days of delivery

 Ship items back to me within: 30 days of delivery

 But please contact me if you have any problems with your order.